Nyfero/Minishell/README.md

 # Minishell

-Minishell's project from 42's school made with jgourlin.
+Minishell's project from 42's school made by jgourlin and gsap.